o-lim/generate-ninja/tools/gn/docs/reference.md

   and Objective C++ compilers.

-  To target one of these variants individually, use "cflags_c", "cflags_cc", "cflags_objc", and "cflags_objcc", respectively.
+  To target one of these variants individually, use "cflags_c", "cflags_cc", "cflags_objc", and "cflags_objcc",
+  respectively.

-  These variant-specific versions will be appended to the "cflags".
+  These variant-specific versions of cflags* will be appended to the "cflags".

 ```